narendrachukka/infra/docs/getting-started/quickstart.md

 # Quickstart

-In this quickstart we'll set up Infra to manage single sign-on to Kubernetes:
+In this quickstart we'll get up and running using Infra to manage access to Kubernetes.
-* Install Infra CLI
-* Deploy Infra
-* Connect a Kubernetes cluster
-* Create a user and grant them view (read-only) access to the cluster

 ### Prerequisites